piotr-polak/piotr-polak.github.com/content/post/cra_overview.md

 ## The scope {#the-scope}

-All products with digital elements including hardware, software and remote data processing (apps and cloud services the product depends on and is produced by the manufacture of the products) are in scope of the CRA with a few exceptions listed by the regulation.
+All products with digital elements including hardware, software and remote data processing (applications and cloud services the product depends on and is produced by or under control of the manufacture of the products) are in scope of the CRA with a few exceptions listed by the regulation.

 This effectively means any product that is capable of communication has to be evaluated for compliance with the CRA.